olgabalsa/KOBEsim/README.md

 # KOBEsim

 This is a Bayesian scheduler written in Python for RV surveys.
-Once there is an emerging signal in your data, KOBEsim finds the optimum next observing date to maximize the efficiency confirming or discarding that periodicity (O. Balsalobre-Ruza et al., submitted).
+Once there is an emerging signal in your data, KOBEsim finds the optimum next observing date to maximize the efficiency confirming or discarding that periodicity (Balsalobre-Ruza et al., 2022).

 <p align="center">
 <img src="https://user-images.githubusercontent.com/47603865/188274702-4b41f705-4c27-4493-a853-eda4283b92cc.png" width="600" />

+## Warning:
+This documentation is under construction.
+We are working on provide more information on the code and its usage.

 ## Installation

 You only have to download this folder or clone it to your computer.